Wondering what an ideal coaching website development process is?

 - Website wireframe

-- Website design/colour scheme
+- Website design/color scheme

 Like building a house, you go through a drawing and planning process before a builder can lay the first brick as a homeowner.